Hands-On Science Kits and Demos

 - Solid State Model Kit Replacement Parts List

-Yes, we have replacement parts!
+Yes, we have it!

 - Has the manual for one of your ICE kits gone missing?

 - Are some of the spheres from your Solid-State Model Kit AWOL?
 Are the templates all dog eared?

 - Do you need a replacement 35-mm slide?
 Maybe you need additional 35-mm slides for hands-on classroom use?

 - How about parts for the Nanocrystalline Solar Cell Kit?

 Many kits have replacement parts, individual or sets of kit components available.
 Refer to our Other Materials List (below) for availability and pricing information.
 Or contact the ICE Office if you have questions or can't find a piece you're looking for.
 We handle such requests all the time and will be glad to "top up" your ICE materials.

 Click the ICE structure to view the full list of Other Materials avaialble for individual sale.